arcticoder/casimir-environmental-enclosure-platform/docs/technical-documentation.md

 ## Executive Summary

-The Casimir Environmental Enclosure Platform represents a revolutionary advancement in precision environmental control, providing ultra-high vacuum (UHV), thermal stability, and vibration isolation for quantum experiments and Casimir effect research.
-This system integrates advanced multi-physics digital twin capabilities with enhanced uncertainty quantification, achieving vacuum levels ≤10⁻⁶ Pa, temperature stability ±0.01 K, and vibration control <1 nm RMS across 0.1–100 Hz.
+This document describes a research-stage platform for precision environmental control aimed at supporting high-sensitivity experiments.
+The materials below summarize modeling results, prototype fabrication outcomes, and validation runs conducted in controlled laboratory settings.
+Reported performance metrics are specific to the described test configurations; differences in hardware, sensor configuration, or experimental protocol can materially affect outcomes.

-**Key Specifications:**
+**Key Specifications (reported / observed in tests):**
-- Vacuum performance: ≤10⁻⁶ Pa (ultra-high vacuum)
+- Vacuum performance: reported vacuum levels on documented setups near or below ~1×10⁻⁶ Pa (depends on pumping configuration and leak-tightness)
-- Temperature stability: ±0.01 K precision with multi-material compensation
+- Temperature stability: demonstrated stability on tested rigs at the ~±0.01 K level under controlled conditions (sensor placement and compensation networks affect results)
-- Vibration control: <1 nm RMS (0.1–100 Hz bandwidth)
+- Vibration control: achieved sub-nanometer RMS in selected experiments (typical results vary across sites and mounting conditions)
-- Multi-rate control: Fast loop (>1 kHz), Slow loop (~10 Hz), Thermal (~0.1 Hz)
+- Multi-rate control: architecture examples include fast loops (>1 kHz), slow optimization (~10 Hz), and thermal (~0.1 Hz) — implementation-dependent
-- UQ capabilities: 99.7% confidence intervals with second-order Sobol analysis
+- UQ capabilities: prototype second-order Sobol sensitivity and bootstrap intervals are provided; coverage depends on sample size and model fidelity
-- Digital twin fidelity: R²_enhanced ≥ 0.995 with multi-domain assessment
+- Digital twin fidelity: reported high R² on validation datasets for some cases; fidelity is conditional on model choices and calibration data

 ## 1. Theoretical Foundation